 Sedation and Anesthetic

-Aside from behavior techniques that may provide relief to your dental anxiety, you should know that the modern dental office is more comfortable and provides a wider variety of options for pain and relaxation.
+Aside from behavior techniques that may provide relief to your dental anxiety, you should know that the dental office is more comfortable and provides a wider variety of options for pain and relaxation.
 There is no longer any reason to perform a treatment or extraction without an anesthetic or sedation.
 Even standard exams and cleanings can be done under a light sedation if necessary.

 - Local anesthetic numbs nerves in a small, immediate area.
 Fortunately, numbing gels and newer anesthetic techniques make getting numb not so uncomfortable!